 - i.
 If manifestation is not found, the child may be suspended pursuant to the same disciplinary rules and procedures followed for non-disabled children.
 The IEP team must determine what would be the appropriate services for the child to receive during the term of his suspension, in order to enable the child to continue to participate in the general education curriculum and to progress toward meeting the annual goals in the child's IEP.
 The IEP team must also determine what would be the appropriate services for the child in the event there is a subsequent disciplinary reassignment by the Superintendent or designee.
 These services must enable the child to continue to participate in the general education curriculum and to progress toward meeting the annual goals of the child's IEP. - ii.
 If manifestation is found, the child's placement is not to be changed and the child must return to his or her current placement immediately.
 The child shall not be "administratively reassigned" to an alternative school if a manifestation has been determined to exist.
-In addition, when manifestation is found, the IEP team must conduct a Functional Behavioral Assessment (if one has not already been completed during the current school year) and develop a Behavior Intervention Plan; if there is an existing Behavior Intervention Plan, the team may elect to review and revise that Plan in lieu of developing a new one, if appropriate.
+In addition, when manifestation is found, the IEP team must ensure a Functional Behavioral Assessment is completed (if one has not already been completed during the current school year) and develop a Behavior Intervention Plan; if there is an existing Behavior Intervention Plan, the team may elect to review and revise that Plan in lieu of developing a new one, if appropriate.

 - iii.
 Regardless of the team's decision regarding manifestation, the district must offer educational services to any child with a disability under the IDEA who has been subject to out-of-school suspensions beyond ten (10) cumulative days in the school year.
 These services shall be designed to enable the child to continue to participate in the general education curriculum and to progress toward meeting the annual goals of the child's IEP.
-If these services are offered prior to the manifestation determination meeting described above, the IEP team at the MDR meeting shall review, as appropriate, the services offered and determine if any additional services are warranted. - C. Interim 45-Day Placement for Violation of the Code of Conduct Involving Weapons, Drugs, or Serious Bodily Injury
+If these services are offered prior to the manifestation determination meeting described above, the IEP team at the MDR meeting shall review, as appropriate, the services offered and determine if any additional services are warranted. - C. Special Circumstances for Interim 45-Day Placement for Violation of the Code of Conduct Involving Weapons, Drugs, or Serious Bodily Injury

-In limited circumstances, a student with a disability under the IDEA may be removed from his or her current placement and assigned to an Interim Alternative Educational Setting for up to forty-five (45) school days without the need to conduct a manifestation determination review (MDR), and without the need to implement standard suspension or other disciplinary procedures.
+In special circumstances, a student with a disability under the IDEA may be removed from his or her current placement and assigned to an Interim Alternative Educational Setting (IAES) for up to forty-five (45) school days for Code of Conduct violations involving a weapon, drugs, or serious bodily injury.
+A manifestation determination review must be held but the student can be removed for up to 45 days in an IAES.
+See criteria below for legal definitions of the special circumstances.